notthetup/blog/_posts/2013-11-03-streaming-audio.md

 ---
 title: Streaming Audio from Mumble using IceCast
 categories:
  - Audio
- - Dev
  - Tech
 ---

-For my[new (it's almost 3 months old already) podcast][0] we had an idea of streaming the recording live.
+For my [new (it's almost 3 months old already) podcast][0] we had an idea of streaming the recording live.
 Also I had decided to leave Skype for [Mumble][1].
 Skype was getting too unreliable and Mumble supported[separate channel recording][2] for each connected client, which would make post processing much simpler.

 So I setup a spare box (Pentium(R) Dual-Core E6300, 4GB) to run [Archlinux][3] (which turned out to be kind of a bad idea in the end).
 I am lucky to get a pseudo-static IP from my ISP but I got [Dynamic DNS ][4]setup using [ddclient][5] just incase.